ezlage/CertGetter/docs/linux-like-tutorial.md

 This step-by-step guide teaches you how to automate the delivery of certificates and how to reload the necessary services on Linux or similar operating systems.

-1. Access the server via SSH, make sure name resolution is working and there is network connectivity, then install SCP, RSYNC and cUR
+1. Access the server via SSH, make sure name resolution is working and there is network connectivity, then install SCP, RSYNC and cURL

 2. In the terminal, copy and run each of the command blocks below, one at a time